A Guide to Fire Alarm System Installation

 Hallways and stairways are your primary escape routes, so keeping them clear and monitored is essential for a safe exit plan.
 Placing smoke alarms in the center of long hallways helps ensure the sound can travel into multiple rooms.
 Since smoke rises, an alarm at the top of a staircase is also a must-have.
 This strategic placement helps connect the different areas of your home, creating an overlapping layer of protection.
 When one alarm sounds, it’s more likely to be heard from anywhere in the house, giving everyone a clear warning to get out.

-Meeting Atlanta Fire Code Requirements
+Meeting Local Fire Code Requirements

 Beyond these general guidelines, it’s important to make sure your home meets local safety standards.
 Atlanta has specific fire code requirements for both homes and businesses that dictate the type, placement, and maintenance of fire alarm systems.
 Following these codes isn’t just about avoiding fines—it’s about ensuring your setup provides the best possible protection.
 If you’re unsure about the specific rules for your property, working with a professional is the best way to guarantee compliance.
 Our team at American Alarm is familiar with all local NFPA fire alarm services and can help you design a system that keeps you safe and up to code.